On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: System Model and Preliminaries

 \subsection{Capacity region}

-In this paper, we are interested in the private message capacity region.
-Specifically, the transmitter sends an independent message to each receiver~$k$, $k\in[K]$, at a rate $R_k$ bits PCU.
+Let us assume that the transmitter sends an independent message to each receiver~$k$, $k\in[K]$, at a rate $R_k$ {bits/s/Hz}.
 The capacity region, denoted by $\mathcal{C}_{\text{BC}}(\{\Hm_{\!k}\}_k, P)$, is the set of rate-tuples $(R_1,\ldots,R_K)$ such that the probability of decoding error can be arbitrarily small when $n\to\infty$.
 This capacity region can be conveniently characterized with the so-called MAC-BC duality.
 Namely, the capacity region of a MIMO BC with power constraint $P$ is the union of the capacity regions of the dual MAC over all individual power constraints that sum to $P$, i.e.,